 A complicating factor in constructing indices for fishing fleets compared to traditional land-based industries is that MFP can be affected by changes in target species biomass.
 Biomass is an important input for the fishery production process as it can affect the catchability of fish, but its level and change between time periods is beyond the control of individual vessels in the fishery.
 Because biomass change may influence both outputs produced and the use of inputs by fishing vessels, failure to separate biomass from the remainder of the index makes it difficult to disentangle change in output and input use from biomass change.

-While accounting for biomass helps contextualize the MFP index, it assumes that biomass directly correlates to the catchability of the fish, which was determined to be an inappropriate assumption for the West Coast groundfish fishery, particularly for whiting.31.
+While accounting for biomass helps contextualize the MFP index, it assumes that biomass directly correlates to the catchability of the fish, which may not always be the case.
+Both biomass-adjusted and biomass-unadjusted measures are provided here.